zen2arc/RoBuilded/README.md

 ``$ npm run build``

 You can then zip the contents of the output folder (should be build/) and rename it to .xpi for a Mozilla Firefox extension.

+## License
+This project is licensed under the MIT License.
+View LICENSE for the full text.